Left temporal ganglioglioma

 Loading Stack -

 0 images remaining

 Left-sided craniotomy again noted together with the small area of left posterior temporal FLAIR hyperintensity at the site of resection.
 No suspicious enhancement elsewhere.
 No new findings.
 Stable disease with no evidence of recurrence.

 This is an example of left temporal ganglioglioma.
 Gangliogliomas are slow-growing CNS neoplasms comprising of a mixture of neoplastic glial cells (primarily astrocytes) and neoplastic ganglion cells (differentiated nerve cells), in variable proportions 1-5.

-Gangliogliomas account for 0.4 to 7-6% of paediatric CNS neoplasms and approximately 1-3% of those in adults 2.
-These tumours can occur anywhere in the neuraxis but are much more common in the brain than in the spinal cord 1,2.
+Gangliogliomas account for 0.4 to 7-6% of pediatric CNS neoplasms and approximately 1-3% of those in adults 2.
+These tumors can occur anywhere in the neuraxis but are much more common in the brain than in the spinal cord 1,2.
 The temporal lobe is the most common location of gangliogliomas, followed by - in order of descending frequency - cerebellum, parieto-occipital lobe, frontal lobe, and spinal cord 6.
-These tumours have also been reported in the brainstem, thalamus, hypothalamus, third and fourth ventricles, trigone of the lateral ventricle, pineal region, intrasellar region, and optic nerve 4.
+These tumors have also been reported in the brainstem, thalamus, hypothalamus, third and fourth ventricles, trigone of the lateral ventricle, pineal region, intrasellar region, and optic nerve 4.

 The most common clinical presentation is seizures, in particular, complex partial seizures, most likely a result of the high frequency of the temporal lobe location of these neoplasms 1.

 Although neuroradiological findings are not specific for gangliogliomas, the ability to diagnose this type of tumor greatly improved with the advent of CT and MRI.
 Common imaging findings of ganglioglioma on CT include1-6: